compusciencing/compusciencing.github.io/_posts/2018-12-11-dipto-csc-799-report.md

 # Word Embedding Models

-Word embedding models are a modern approach of representing text in natural language processing.
+Word embedding models are a modern approach of representing text in natural language processing (NLP).
 It is a way of representing a word in a dense vector space that is based on their meaning.
 It is an advancement on simple bag-of-words approach.
 Word embedding models are trained to be a fixed length dense and continuous valued vectors using a large corpus of text.
 Each word is represented by a point in the embedding space and these points are learned by moving around based on the words that usually surround that target word.
 In other words, a word is learned by the company it keeps that usually has "something" to do with the meanings of the words.

 Let's see a very popular example.